Published on August 12, 2019. Last Updated on October 21, 2021.

 Like many plant-based extracts being talked about and marketed to consumers for hair health and growth, rice bran oil is attributed to a wide range of health benefits, including healthier-looking tresses, and improved hair growth.

-In the beauty world, it seems that rice bran is growing in popularity, either as an oil or product ingredient.
-Like many plant based extracts being talked about and marketed to consumers, rice bran is being attributed to a wide range of health benefits, including healthier looking tresses.
-While we should always be aware that there are many myths associated with different trending natural ingredients, there are indeed actual studies which can explain why we should consider rice bran for hair shininess, and even growth.
+While we should always be aware that there are many myths associated with different trending natural ingredients, studies explain why we should consider rice bran for improved hair sheen and growth.

 The Beauty Buzz on Rice Bran Oil Properties For Hair

 In fact, it is also a favorite of celebrity hairstylist, Corey Powell who says, “With its high concentration of vitamin E, rice bran oil creates a hard shell barrier around the hair cuticle so that the hairs are stronger and less likely to break.”